Waruni9810/Dr.Pet-Veterinary-Clinic-Management-System/README.md

 - **NetBeans IDE 8.2**: Integrated development environment used for project development.
 - **Swing**: Java library for building graphical user interfaces (GUIs).
 - **MySQL (Optional)**: Relational database for storing clinic data, such as pet information, appointment schedules, and user roles.

+## Usage
+-**Login**: Admin, Doctor, Receptionist, and Pharmacist can log in with their credentials.
+-**Admin**: Full access to all modules, including user management, pet records, and appointments.
+-**Doctor**: Manage pet records, view appointments, and issue prescriptions.
+-**Receptionist**: Schedule appointments and manage client inquiries.
+-**Pharmacist**: View and issue prescriptions for pets.

 ## Project Structure
 ```bash